 Conclusions On Hot Spots/Zones & Pellet Grills/Smokers

 That’s it!
 I hope this article on pellet grill/smoker hot spots has been informative/useful!
-Please check out my Pellet Grill/Smoker FAQ for more information along with my Wood Pellet Grill/Smoker Guide. 🙂
+Please check out my Wood Pellet Grill/Smoker Guide for more of my articles. 🙂

 Back in 2007 when I first become aware of pellet grills and smokers the only brand I was really aware of was Traeger.
 Traeger is really where this whole concept of cooking with pellets started in the 1980s.
 It was a ‘slow burner’ (pardon the pun) but since the 2010s is really when pellet grills and smokers started to get mainstream awareness, discussed alongside gas and charcoal grills.
 There are now over 30 pellet grill/smoker brands that I’m aware of, and the link above goes to my A to Z list of brands article.